MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### **Confirm delete**

-When users request to delete an orderline product from their shopping bag or a superuser request to delete an product, an alert pops up to confirm if they wish to do so to prevent accidental deletion.
+When users request to delete an 'orderline' product from their shopping bag or a superuser request to delete an product, an alert pops up to confirm if they wish to do so to prevent accidental deletion.

 #### **Access protection**